CAMLT POLITICAL UPDATE

 GOVERNOR/LEGISLATURE

 The Legislature has returned from winter recess and has begun what will be an interesting calendar for this legislative year.
-California will be facing budget deficit issues most likely as last year.
+California are facing budget deficit issues.
 We will be on the lookout for bills that need to be supported, opposed, or be neutral.

 LEGISLATION